Go2AI-Labs/AZ-Go/docs/index.md

 permalink: /
 ---

-# AZ-Go: AlphaZero for Go
+# AZ-Go: A Custom AlphaGo Zero Implementation for Compact Board Configurations

 A distributed AlphaZero implementation specifically designed for training Go models on a 7x7 board.
 This project implements the AlphaGo Zero algorithm with distributed training capabilities, neural network management, and comprehensive logging.